MaryP111/Javengers/SRS.md

 **Registered User**

-  a.
+  i.
 User name: unique
-  b.
+  ii.
 Full Name: constraints?
-  c.
-Password: How many and which characters should be included
+  iii.
+Password: How many and which characters should be included iv. email address
-  d. email address
-  e.
-Address: City-Street-Number-Postal Code
-  f.
-Phone number: Not a mandatory field
+  v.
+Address: City-Street-Number-Postal Code vi.
+Phone number: Not a mandatory field vii.
-  g.
 Some form of authentication: An id like SSN that can serve as the primary key

 **Administrator**

-  a.
+  i.
 User name: sysadmin
-  b.
+  ii.
 Private key that redirects to the administrator page *Can he change his private key?* <br/>
   *Other fields that are not significant* <br/>
   *The administrator is unique?* <br/>